Chris Dudley: Post-NBA

-In 1994, he created the Chris Dudley Foundation, an Oregon-based group intended to improve the lives of diabetic children and in the summer of 1996 the Foundation started a basketball camp for children with diabetes.
+In 1994, he created the Chris Dudley Foundation, an Oregon-based group intended to improve the lives of diabetic children.
+In the summer of 1996 the Foundation started a basketball camp for children with diabetes.
 He received an NBA award as well as other community awards for founding the organization.
 From 2005 to 2007, he was a volunteer assistant coach for the Lake Oswego High School boys' basketball team, where he mentored UCLA-bound star Kevin Love.

 In early 2006, Dudley became vice president of M Financial Wealth Management.
 Since October 2008, he has been a wealth management partner with Filigree Advisors.